Seirdy/seirdy.one/content/posts/website-best-practices.md

 {{< picture name="halation" alt="Fuzzy white text on black background reading \"But it is not\"." >}}
 </figure>

 I personally like a foreground and background of `#ececec` and `#0c0c0c`, respectively.
-These shades seem to be as far apart as possible without causing accessibility issues: `#0c0c0c` is barely bright enough to create a soft "glow" capable of minimizing halos, but won't ruin contrast on cheap displays.
+These shades seem to be as far apart as possible without causing accessibility issues: `#0c0c0c` is barely bright enough to create a soft "glow" capable of minimizing halos among slightly astigmatic users, but won't ruin contrast on cheap displays.
+I also support a `prefers-contrast: less` media query which lightens the background to `#222`.

 "Just disable dark mode" is a poor response to users complaining about halation: it ignores the utility of dark themes described at the beginning of this section.